What is the process for scheduling my surgery?

 Are there dietary restrictions following heart surgery?

-Diet: Your diet following heart surgery, especially bypass surgery should include low fat, low glycemic index and high fiber food.
-A plant based diet is best following bypass surgery, however this might be difficult if you are not a vegetarian.
-Please click on the Resource tool bar for additional information.
+Diet: Your diet following heart surgery—especially bypass surgery—should include low-fat, low-glycemic, and high-fiber foods.
+A plant-based diet is best following bypass surgery, although this might be challenging if you are not a vegetarian.
+Please click on the Resource toolbar for additional information.

 How should I take care of my incision when I go home?

-Incision Care: You may shower right away.
-Use warm water and pat try with a soft towel.
-Do not apply ointments, salves or lotions to the incision area.
-Keep area clean and dry.
+Incision Care: You may shower immediately after surgery.
+Use warm water and pat dry with a soft towel.
+Do not apply ointments, salves, or lotions to the incision area; simply keep the area clean and dry.

 How do I manage the pain after surgery?

 To minimize pain during coughing or sneezing, it is helpful to splint yourself with a pillow.
-The nurses in the hospital should teach you how to do this prior to your going home.
-Women should always wear a bra.
-This will help to alleviate excess weight on the chest and back area and lend support.
-Remember not to lift anything over 10 pounds for 6 weeks
+The nurses will teach you how to do this before you go home.
+Women should always wear a supportive bra to alleviate excess weight on the chest and back.
+Remember not to lift anything over 10 pounds for 6 weeks.

 When am I able to travel?

 Travel: Air travel is not recommended for 6 weeks.
-Travel to elevations greater than 5,000-6,000 feet is not recommended until your physician gives permission.
-When you are able to travel long distances, remember to stop, stretch and move around every hour.
+Travel to elevations greater than 5,000–6,000 feet is not recommended until your physician gives permission.
+When traveling long distances, be sure to stop, stretch, and move around every hour.

 What are some important reasons to call my Surgeon after I go home?